Texts in English

 A trip down memory lane

 How many of us are registered on visitors’ photos who visited our country and carried out our way of life, our clothes and habits which represent our people and country.
-We are unknown persons to others and at the same time we are revealing and we are revealed.
+We are unknown persons to others, and at the same time, we are revealing and we are revealed.

-And now, there is a lot of registers on the web about our age, and people in the future will imagine that the past would be better and the Earth a beautiful place to live.
+And now, there are a lot of registers on the web about our age, and people in the future will imagine that the past would be better and the Earth a beautiful place to live.

 And the world keeps walking with self-confident smiles.